nextmv-io/nextmv-py/README.md

    Python-native) strategy called "Apps from Models", where an app is created from a [`nextmv.Model`][model].
 The model is encoded, some dependencies and accompanying files are packaged, and the app is pushed to Nextmv Cloud.

+   To push a `nextmv.Model` to Nextmv Cloud, you need optional dependencies.
+   You can install them by running:

+    ```bash
+    pip install nextmv[all]
+    ```

+    Once all the optional dependencies are installed, you can push the app to Nextmv Cloud.

     ```python
     import os